mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Proprietary protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as being built on top of the Internet.
 As such, the Internet architecture and associated standards do not regulate them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

-## Beneficial Centralization {#necessary}
+### Beneficial Centralization {#necessary}

-Some protocols introduce centralization risk that is unavoidable, because the protocol's goals require a centralized function.
+Some protocols introduce centralization that is unavoidable, because the protocol's goals require a centralized function.

 For example, when there is a need for a single, globally coordinated “source of truth”, that function is by nature centralized -- such as in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

-IP addresses allocation is another example of a function having this kind of centralization risk.
+IP addresses allocation is another example of a function having this kind of centralization.
 Internet routing requires addresses to be allocated uniquely, but if a single government or company captured the addressing function, the entire Internet would be at risk of abuse by that entity.

 Similarly, the need for coordination in the Web's trust model brings centralization risk, because of the Certificate Authority's role in communication between clients and servers.

-Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also suffer from this kind of centralization risk.
+Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also suffer from this kind of centralization.
 For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party.

 By nature, what is or is not "beneficial" is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
 Such judgments should be made in light of established architectural principles and how benefits accrue to end users.

 When beneficial centralization is present, internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) and multi-stakeholder administration (see {{multi}}).
 Protocols that successfully mitigate beneficial centralization are often reused, to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

-## Concentrated Centralization {#indirect}
+### Concentrated Centralization {#indirect}

-Even when a function avoids proprietary centralization and any beneficial centralization risk has been mitigated, it might become centralized in practice when external factors influence its deployment, so that few or even just one entity provides the function.
+Even when a function avoids proprietary centralization and any beneficial centralization has been mitigated, it might become centralized in practice when external factors influence its deployment, so that few or even just one entity provides the function.
 This is often referred to as "concentration."
 Economic, legal, and social factors that encourage use of a central function despite the absence of such a requirement in the protocol itself can cause concentration.

 Often, the factors driving concentration are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks,{{SCALE-FREE}} network effects award asymmetric power to nodes that act as intermediaries to communication.